Dheeraj372/Demo/README.md

 # Demo
-Demonstration of git &amp; github
+This is the demonstration of git &amp; github.